lpaolini/Striptease/README.md

     Strip C = JoinedStrip(A, B)  => [A1, A2, A3, A4, B1, B2, B3, B4, B5, B6]
     Strip D = SubStrip(C, 2, 6) => [A3, A4, B1, B2, B3]

-### BufferedStrip
+### Strip buffering

-*BufferedStrip* wraps an instance of *Strip* for decoupling purposes.
+Any *Strip* exposes a *buffered()* method which returns an instance of BufferedStrip wrapping the underlying strip.

-It is useful for composing multiple effects rendered on the same leds, when one or more alter the underlying strip using methods like fade, blur, shiftUp or shiftDown.
+This is very useful for composing multiple effects rendered on the same LEDs, when one or more effects alter the underlying strip using methods like fade, blur, shiftUp or shiftDown.

-It behaves like the parent strip, but it writes to its own LED buffer, instead of delegating to the parent strip.
-A call to the flush() method merges its content with the parent strip.
+A buffered strip behaves like the parent strip, but it writes to its internal LED buffer, instead of delegating to the parent strip.
+At the end of the loop any buffered Strip is automatically flushed, merging (i.e. adding) its content into the underlying strip.

-Typically, an instance is created in the constructor of the effect, passing the original strip as an argument, and used thorughout the effect implementation in lieu of the original strip.
-Then, the flush() method is called at the end of the loop.
+This allows, for example to superimpose a fading effect (e.g. VU2) on top of another effect (e.g. Matrix) without fading it.
+See provided examples.

 ## Fx

 *Fx* is the abstract class you'll need to extend for defining your effects (see *Implementing your effects*).